TrellixVulnTeam/swahilipython_SCMU/Doc/library/hashlib.rst

 BLAKE2 supports **keyed mode** (a faster and simpler replacement for HMAC_), **salted hashing**, **personalization**, and **tree hashing**.

-Hash objects from this module follow the API of standard library's :mod:`hashlib` objects.
+Hash objects kutoka this module follow the API of standard library's :mod:`hashlib` objects.